 Of wind, "not excessive; favorable for a ship's passage," from late 14c.
 Of handwriting from 1690s.
 From c.
 1300 as "promising good fortune, auspicious."
 Also from c.
 1300 as "above average, considerable, sizable."
 From 1860 as "comparatively good."

 The sporting senses (fair ball, fair catch, etc.) began to appear in 1856.
-Fair play is from 1590s but not originally in sports.
+Fair play is from 1590s but not originally in sports (earlier it meant "pleasant amusement," c.
+1300, and foul play was "sinful amusement").
 Fair-haired in the figurative sense of "darling, favorite" is from 1909.
 First record of fair-weather friends is from 1736 (in a letter from Pope published that year, written in 1730).
 The fair sex "women" is from 1660s, from the "beautiful" sense (fair as a noun meaning "a woman" is from early 15c.).
 Fair game "legitimate target" is from 1776, from hunting.

 Others, who have not gone to such a height of audacious wickedness, have yet considered common prostitutes as fair game, which they might pursue without restraint. ["Advice from a Father to a Son, Just Entered into the Army and about to Go Abroad into Action," London, 1776]